3DCoded/DynamicMacros/docs/extras/extras-ex2.md

 1. This is passed by Klippy when it calls `_greet()` after the timer occurs.

+!!! tip
+    If you want the timer function to repeat, you can return the provided `eventtime` plus any number of seconds in the future, and it will repeat.

 ---

 The final function in this class is the `cmd_GREETING` function: